 I wear many hats:

 Whatever you call it, I’m always focused on how my work makes life better for people.
-I’m currently focused on User Experience / Service Design and have 7+ years experience bringing a human touch to digital products from responsive websites to OTT to mobile apps.

 I’ve taught design at Yale University, the University of Pennsylvania, and Parsons The New School for Design, and hold a master’s degree from Yale.